Blueberry Muffin Hosta Care Guide

 Blueberry Muffin Hosta

 The best time to plant Blueberry Muffin Hosta is spring.
-This is when the weather is more favorable and it will be much easier for the plant to take root in its new location than if you planted it in the heat of summer.
+This is when the weather is more favorable, and it will be much easier for the plant to take root in its new location than if you planted it in the summer heat.

 Another good time is early fall.
-This is when the ground is still warm from the summer sun but there is no more heat.
+This is when the ground is still warm from the summer sun.
 You should plant the hosta at least 1 month before the first frost.

 As for spacing, Blueberry Muffin Hosta should be planted 3-4 feet apart.
-This is because this variety is medium-sized and requires plenty of room to develop.
+This variety is medium-sized and requires plenty of room to develop.
 Also, avoid planting it too close to the trunk of large trees.

 When planting, do not dig the stems deeper into the ground.
 The place where the stems connect to the roots should be at ground level.
 After planting, mulch the root zone with organic material about 2 inches thick.